named-data/NDN-packet-spec/signature.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 ``SignatureHmacWithSha256`` defines a hash-based message authentication code (HMAC) that is calculated over the "signed portion" of an Interest or Data packet, using SHA-256 as the hash function, salted with a shared secret key.
-This signature algorithm is defined in `RFC 2104, Section 2 <https://tools.ietf.org/html/rfc2104#section-2>`__.
+This signature algorithm is defined in :rfc:`RFC 2104, Section 2 <2104#section-2>`.

 .. warning::
-   As stated in `RFC 2104, Section 3 <https://tools.ietf.org/html/rfc2104#section-3>`__, shared keys shorter than the SHA-256 output length (32 bytes) are strongly discouraged.
+   As stated in :rfc:`RFC 2104, Section 3 <2104#section-3>`, shared keys shorter than the SHA-256 output length (32 bytes) are strongly discouraged.

 * The TLV-VALUE of ``SignatureType`` is 4
 * ``KeyLocator`` is required